 Source: CTA Conference

 Call to Action Conference is an annual event held in Vancouver, Canada and hosted by landing page software company, Unbounce.
-After the event is over, the sessions can be streamed online for free.
+Currently, registrations for the CTA Conference for 2020 have been paused in light of COVID-19 with additional details to follow.

-After just a quick glance at its website, you'll notice that this conference has event engagement down!
-Their site is full of testimonials from past attendees promoting the event.
-This social proof goes a long way in convincing new people to attend.
+After just a quick glance at its website, you'll notice that this conference has event engagement down.
+Their site is full of testimonials from past attendees promoting the get-together.
+This social proof goes a long way to convincing new people to attend.
 When marketing your virtual event, use testimonials whenever possible.

 The Outreach Marketing Virtual Summit (OMVS) is an online event hosted by GroupHigh, the world's largest blogger database.
 It's full of top-notch information given by many well-respected marketing experts.
 But what we really want to talk about is content marketing.